 This report is to document the progress made on the development of an autonomous docking system for an Unmanned Aerial Vehicle, or UAV, specifically a quad copters.
 The autonomous docking system is a set of sensors and controllers that will monitor the life of the battery, and at the appropriate time, it will switch the copter into an autonomous mode that will navigate it to the nearest recharging station.

 In this report the various components used to perform these tasks will be listed and discussed in detail.
 Additionally, the potential problems that are foreseen will be discussed and troubleshooting solutions will be given as well.
 The ultimate goal of this project is to have a quad copter accurately land autonomously on a recharging pad.
 Another goal of this project is to make it available to anyone, so the actual quad copter itself is arbitrary.
-For this reason, as well as budgeting reasons which will be discussed further in this document, an already build quad copter from a previous semester was chosen to add this system to.
+For this reason, as well as budgeting reasons which will be discussed further in this document, an available quad copter was chosen for modification.

-This project was divided up into two main parts.
+This project was divided up into two main phases.
 First is design and troubleshooting, and second is testing and implementation.
 The first semester goal was to design the various aspects of the system and begin to troubleshoot foreseeable problems.
 Due to a lack of components available, there was no construction or testing done in this first semester.
 The goal for next semester is to have a working prototype of the system that can autonomously land in the center, or within the margin of error, of the recharging pad.
 Therefore all design work will be completed before the start of the second semester.

 Problem, Need, and Significance

 A quad copter is an unmanned aerial vehicle that requires four motors and propellers to fly.
-Due to the extra motors, the copter draws power from its batteries more quickly than your traditional remote controlled helicopter or airplane.
+Due to the extra motors, the copter draws power from its batteries more quickly than a traditional remote controlled helicopter or airplane.
 One of the major problems with flying these quad copters is the battery life and having to frequently recharge them.

 The UAV needs a failsafe that allows the vehicle to land itself safely before its battery runs out of power.
 These UAV’s can become very expensive very quickly and there is the potential for them to lose power midflight and come crashing to the ground.
 With this system the remote pilot will not have to worry about that and can utilize the UAV to its fullest potential.